NEDERLANDS // ENGLISH

 One ride?
 Two rides?
 Twenty consecutive rides?
 The choice is up to us.
 Man, I love week days at amusement parks…

 Six Flags Magic Mountain’s beautiful Screampunk District has been transformed into Terrortory Twisted for the Halloween season.
-And although there isn’t any Halloween activity planned for today, this section actually becomes my worst nightmare…
+And this is the place where Wood Meets Steel…

 By the way: this is the reason why Riddler’s Revenge will probably never become a floorless coaster.
 They already have a floorless coaster called Scream! (with exclamation mark) and it’s not bad at all.
 The ride looks better after its recent paint job and it’s very powerful.
 I regret the fact that it was literally built on the parking lot, but hey… I never complained about Silver Star, so I shouldn’t complain in this case either.